 Surges in excess of 6kVA are not unknown.
 They are caused by electrical storms or disturbances created by inductive motors such as those found in equipment like refrigeration units, lifts or escalators.
 Fluorescent lighting can also be responsible for shorter duration spikes.

-If a surge voltage rises above the tolerance level of the power supply unit, the PSU will activate its built in cut out in order to protect itself, causing an IT system crash.
-Surges can lead to gradual degradation of electronic components, such as as printed circuit boards, processor damage, memory loss and data corruption.
+If a surge voltage rises above the tolerance level of the power supply unit, the PSU will activate its built-in cut out in order to protect itself, causing an IT system crash.
+Surges can lead to gradual degradation of electronic components, such as printed circuit boards, processor damage, memory loss and data corruption.